dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

     One caveat: We only guarantee soundness in Dart programs that are fully null safe.
-Dart supports programs that contain a mixture of newer null safe code and older legacy code from before Dart supported null safety.
+Dart supports programs that contain a mixture of newer null safe code and older legacy code.
 In these "mixed-mode" programs, null reference errors may still occur.
-During the process of migrating your code to null safety, you get all of the static safety benefits in the portions of your program that are migrated.
-But you don't get the full runtime soundness until you're fully null safe.
+In a mixed-mode program, you get all of the *static* safety benefits in the portions that are null safe, but you don't get full runtime soundness until the entire application is null safe.

 Note that *eliminating* `null` is not a goal.
 There's nothing wrong with `null`.
 On the contrary, it's really useful to be able to represent the *absence* of a value.
-Building support for a special "absent" value directly into the language lets us making working with absence flexible and usable.
-It underpins optional parameters and the handy `?.` null-aware operator syntax.
+Building support for a special "absent" value directly into the language makes working with absence flexible and usable.
+It underpins optional parameters, the handy `?.` null-aware operator, and default initialization.
 It is not `null` that is bad, it is having `null` go *where you don't expect it* that causes problems.

 Thus with null safety, our goal is to give you *control* and *insight* into where `null` can flow through your program and certainty that it can't flow